 Additionally, the government reports the following fund types:

-The agency fund reports resources held by the County in a custodial capacity for individuals, private organizations and other governments.
+The custodial funds report resources held by the County in a custodial capacity for individuals, private organizations and other governments.

 The special revenue funds account for resources restricted to, or designated for, specific purposes in a special revenue fund.